cojoc07/SolarWeatherStation/README.md

 - reads the data from the BME280 sensor
 - uploads data to a remote database

+## What can be improved

+A DIY anemometer based on hall sensors (magnetic field detection) is to be added, along with a capacitive rain sensor.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.